bbbarn/bbb/content/connect/_index.md

 header_message: |-
   Ever feel like you send an email or leave a message and it gets launched into space never to be seen again?
 That’s not us.
 If we don’t reply send for help!
-header_blurb: BURNING WOOD DOES SMELL NICE
+header_blurb: BURNING WOOD SMELLS NICE

 ---
 what